coppertank/coppertank/README.md

 I am a Data Analyst/Scientist from Venice.

-Currently working at INRAe (Dijon, France) in a project aimed at creating a composite indicator of real estate tension for all French municipalities.
+Currently working at INRAe (Dijon, France) as Ingénieur d'études, in a project aimed at creating a composite indicator of real estate tension for all French municipalities.

 Coming soon, presentation of the work at the French "Ministère de la Transition écologique".